-Adult Sunday School meets at 9:30 a.m. each Sunday, September through May.
+Adult and Youth Sunday School meets at 9:30 a.m. each Sunday, September 10th through May 21st.
+All classes will be held in person and virtual.
 The following classes are offered:

 Faith in the World